Guppie1337/CS499-ePortfolio/index.md

 ## Projects
 ### Munchy Bear (Software Engineering/Design)

 Munchy Bear is a simple arcade game developed in Unity3D for mobile devices; specifically Android.
 It was the first project I ever completed on my own (except for my wife's art) to get a better understanding of the development process from concept to publish.
 When I first went through the process of programming it, I was very new to understanding Object Oriented Programming and had very little concept of abstraction.
 I ended up putting all of the logic for state transitions in the Update method (Unity game loop lifecycle) via nested booleans, and only realized the complexity when more than 2 states existed; Play.
 Pause, and Game Over.
-Due to this, I feel the project is great for demonstrating my ability abstract a state machine and reassign responsibilities.
+Due to this, I feel the project is great for demonstrating my ability to abstract a state machine and reassign responsibilities.

 ### Character Concept Lab (Algorithms and Data Structure)